Devansh-awat/greenbotics/README.md

 **Potential Improvements**

 - Implement a battery level indicator
-- Use a Lithium-Ion battery, as it
+- Explore if a Lithium-Ion battery is available in the required form factor, as it

     - Is safer

     - Has more charge cycles

-    - Allows for a smaller robot
+    - Doesn't require a complex charger that a LiPo requires

+    - Can be easily removed and replaced with another charged battery
 ---
 ## Raspberry Pi